 Step 1: Install DDU & Restore Point

-As of summer 2019, the best version of Windows 10 to use with an eGPU is 1903.
-Microsoft has improved hot-plug detection and handling of Thunderbolt 3 devices in this version.
+As of Spring 2020, the best version of Windows 10 to use with an eGPU is 1903, specifically OS Build 18362.295 (KB4512508).
+Microsoft improved hot-plug detection and handling of Thunderbolt 3 devices in this version.
 Mac computers greatly benefit from these changes in Win10 1903.
 With the exception of a few models such as 2017 13″ MacBook Pro (boot loop when paired with Radeon eGPU), most Macs work well with this latest Windows version.
 If you experience issues, go with Win10 1809.
+Also keep in mind Security Updates may break eGPU compatibility.
+Windows 10 1903 [OS Build 18362.329 and 18362.359] for example causes most Macs to experience error 12 with an AMD eGPU.
+It’s best to disable automatic updates once you get a working configuration.

 There are setup guides to install Windows on an external hard drive so that the internal PCIe flash storage can be preserved solely for macOS partition.
 We don’t recommend having the Windows volume on an external drive because it would complicate the eGPU setup process and may cause unforeseeable maintenance issues.
 If your MacBook Pro has a limited amount of storage, partition the Boot Camp volume with 50GB for Windows installation and save the rest for the macOS partition.
 You can then install all software and games on an external hard drive.